Anterograde amnesia: Causes

-This disorder is usually acquired in one of four ways: One cause is benzodiazepine drugs such as midazolam, flunitrazepam, lorazepam, temazepam, nitrazepam, triazolam, clonazepam, alprazolam, diazepam, and nimetazepam; all of these are known to have powerful amnesic effects.
-This has also been recorded in non-benzodiazepine sedatives or "z-drugs" which act on the same set of receptors; such as zolpidem (also known as Ambien), eszopiclone (also known as Lunesta), and zopiclone (also known by brand names Imovane and Zimovane).
+This disorder is usually acquired in one of four ways: One cause is benzodiazepine drugs such as midazolam, flunitrazepam, lorazepam, temazepam, nitrazepam, triazolam, clonazepam, alprazolam, diazepam, and nimetazepam.
+All of these are known to have powerful amnesic effects.
+This has also been recorded in non-benzodiazepine sedatives or "z-drugs" which act on the same set of receptors, such as zolpidem (also known as Ambien), eszopiclone (also known as Lunesta), and zopiclone (also known by brand names Imovane and Zimovane).
 A second cause is a traumatic brain injury in which damage is usually done to the hippocampus or surrounding cortices.
-It may also be caused by a PTSD, a shocking event, or an emotional disorder.
+It may also be caused by PTSD, a shocking event, or an emotional disorder.

 Illness, though much rarer, can also cause anterograde amnesia if it causes encephalitis, which is the inflammation of brain tissue.
 There are several types of encephalitis: one such is herpes simplex encephalitis (HSV), which, if left untreated, can lead to neurological deterioration.
-How HSV gains access to the brain is unknown; the virus shows a distinct predilection for certain parts of the brain.
-Initially, it is present in the limbic cortices; it may then spread to the adjacent frontal and temporal lobes.
+How HSV gains access to the brain is unknown.
+The virus shows a distinct predilection for certain parts of the brain.
+Initially, it is present in the limbic cortices.
+It may then spread to the adjacent frontal and temporal lobes.
 Damage to specific areas can result in reduced or eliminated ability to encode new explicit memories, giving rise to anterograde amnesia.

 Patients with anterograde amnesia may have episodic, semantic, or both types of explicit memory impaired for events after the trauma that caused the amnesia.
 This suggests that memory consolidation for different types of memory takes place in different regions of the brain.
 Despite this, current knowledge on human memory is still insufficient to "map out" the wiring of a human brain to discover which parts of which lobe are responsible for the various episodic and semantic knowledge within a person's memory.